State-designated Voter Registration

 - Department for the Deaf and Hard of Hearing

-- Va Department of Behavioral Health and Developmental Services
+- Department of Behavioral Health and Developmental Services

-- Virginia Employment Commission (Northern Virginia Planning Commission 8 only)
+- Virginia Employment Commission in Northern Virginia (Planning District 8)

 The purpose of the National Voter Registration Act is to: